apache/activemq-artemis/docs/user-manual/en/large-messages.md

     ...
     </configuration

-By default the large message directory is `data/largemessages`
+By default the large message directory is `data/largemessages` and `large-message-table` is configured as "LARGE_MESSAGE_TABLE".

-For the best performance we recommend large messages directory is stored on a different physical volume to the message journal or paging directory.
+For the best performance we recommend using file store with large messages directory stored on a different physical volume to the message journal or paging directory.

 ## Configuring Parameters